SQLite: Features

 SQLite implements most of the SQL-92 standard for SQL, but lacks some features.
 For example, it only partially provides triggers and cannot write to views (however, it provides INSTEAD OF triggers that provide this functionality).
 Its support of ALTER TABLE statements is limited.

-SQLite uses an unusual type system for a SQL-compatible DBMS: instead of assigning a type to a column as in most SQL database systems, types are assigned to individual values; in language terms it is dynamically typed.
+SQLite uses an unusual type system for an SQL-compatible DBMS: instead of assigning a type to a column as in most SQL database systems, types are assigned to individual values; in language terms it is dynamically typed.
 Moreover, it is weakly typed in some of the same ways that Perl is: one can insert a string into an integer column (although SQLite will try to convert the string to an integer first, if the column's preferred type is integer).
 This adds flexibility to columns, especially when bound to a dynamically typed scripting language.
 However, the technique is not portable to other SQL products.
-A common criticism is that SQLite's type system lacks the data integrity mechanism provided by statically typed columns, although it can be emulated with constraints like CHECK(typeof(x)='integer').
-Strict tables were added in version 3.37.1.
+A common criticism is that SQLite's type system lacks the data integrity mechanism provided by statically typed columns, although it can be emulated with constraints like sql.
+In 2021, support for static typing was added through STRICT tables, which enforce datatype constraints for columns.

-Tables normally include a hidden rowid index column, which gives faster access.
-If a database includes an Integer Primary Key column, SQLite will typically optimize it by treating it as an alias for rowid, causing the contents to be stored as a strictly typed 64-bit signed integer and changing its behavior to be somewhat like an auto-incrementing column.
-Future versions of SQLite may include a command to introspect whether a column has behavior like that of rowid to differentiate these columns from weakly typed, non-autoincrementing Integer Primary Keys.
+Tables normally include a hidden rowid index column, which provides faster access.
+If a table includes an INTEGER PRIMARY KEY column, SQLite will typically optimize it by treating it as an alias for the rowid, causing the contents to be stored as a strictly typed 64-bit signed integer and changing its behavior to be somewhat like an auto-incrementing column.
+SQLite includes an option to create a table without a rowid column, which can save disk space and improve lookup speed.
+WITHOUT ROWID tables are required to have a primary key.

-Version 3.6.19 released on October 14, 2009 added support for foreign key constraints.
+SQLite supports foreign key constraints, although they are disabled by default and must be manually enabled with a PRAGMA statement.

+Stored procedures are not supported; this is an explicit choice by the developers to favor simplicity, as the typical use case of SQLite is to be embedded inside a host application that can define its own procedures around the database.

+SQLite does not have full Unicode support by default for backwards compatibility and due to the size of the Unicode tables, which are larger than the SQLite library.
 Full support for Unicode case-conversions can be enabled through an optional extension.

-SQLite version 3.7.4 first saw the addition of the FTS4 (full-text search) module, which features enhancements over the older FTS3 module.
-FTS4 allows users to perform full-text searches on documents similar to how search engines search webpages.
-Version 3.8.2 added support for creating tables without rowid, which may provide space and performance improvements.
-Common table expressions support was added to SQLite in version 3.8.3.
-3.8.11 added a newer search module called FTS5, the more radical (compared to FTS4) changes requiring a bump in version.

-In 2015, with the json1 extension and new subtype interfaces, SQLite version 3.9 introduced JSON content managing.

-As of version 3.33.0, the maximum supported database size is 281 TB.
+SQLite supports full-text search through its FTS5 loadable extension, which allows users to efficiently search for a keyword in a large number of documents similar to how search engines search webpages.

+SQLite includes support for working with JSON through its json1 extension, which is enabled by default since 2021.
+SQLite's JSON functions can handle JSON5 syntax since 2023.
+In 2024, SQLite added support for JSONB, a binary serialization of SQLite's internal representation of JSON.
+Using JSONB allows applications to avoid having to parse the JSON text each time it is processed and saves a small amount of disk space.